SisoroT/classes/README.md

-# University Computer Science Classes Repository
+# College Computer Science Classes

 Welcome to my GitHub repository where I document the assignments and projects from my various computer science classes at university.
 Below is a list of the classes and an overview of the topics covered in each: